 The first tip is to always question where you are planning to get your advice from when it comes to tax and finance tips for seniors.
 There are a lot of scams out there — from incompetent and so-called experts to downright crooked "professionals."
-So says Julian Block, an attorney and former IRS special agent.
+So says Julian Bock, an attorney and former IRS special agent.

 Be especially suspicious of invitations to free lunch seminars geared toward seniors.
 They're continuously pitched in creative ways by retirement planning services and estate counselors, though they're not always in the best interest of the seniors.

 In fact, AARP conducted a survey of more than 1,000 people aged 55 and over, all of whom attended seminars on retirement and estate planning.
 The survey's unsurprising disclosure was that the attendees were "pitched investments that were unsuitable for them or were asked for information that could expose them to financial fraud."

 The invitations consistently offer the same enticements, including "a free gourmet meal" and tips on how to "earn excellent returns on your investments," "eliminate market risk" and "grow your retirement funds."
 Plus, spouses are often urged to attend as well.

 "These words should be red flags for investors," cautions the North American Securities Administrators Association, an international organization devoted to investor protection, on its website.

 Discuss your will provisions and beneficiary designations with experienced advisers.
 Together, you can figure out whether they need updating.
 Review your overall estate plans.
 Tax laws and other laws relating to property are subject to change, as are circumstances and beneficiaries, so it's important to keep these potential adjustments in mind.

 How long has it been since you last checked your will?

 Are all the beneficiaries and executors whom you've named in your will still living?
 Make sure you name contingent beneficiaries so that your property doesn't wind up with people you aren't particularly interested in being associated with your assets.